TutorialsLast Updated Jul 24, 202411 min read

 Setting up the project

 You have a successful pipeline build!
-Review details by clicking the build workflow.
+Review details by clicking Jobs then build.

 Opening build workflow